Depression sucks. There’s no sugar coating it.

 Simply put, depression is a money-making machine.

-The Drugs Keeps Coming, But the People Keep Getting Sicker!
+The Anti-Depressants Keeps Coming, But the People Keep Getting Sicker!

-In the Western world, we have a very single sided approach to combatting depression.
+Despite the myriad of ways to combat depression, in the Western world, we have a very myopic approach to beating depression.

 Lots and lots and lots of pills…